pclalv/crystal-key-item-randomizer/README.md

   Goldenrod to Saffron and immediately defeat Sabrina
   - easy way to accomplish this might be ensuring that Sabrina doesn't have an early game badge - anything after FOGBADGE should be fine
+  - alternatively, is there some way of telling if the player would have access to a high level pokemon before facing down high-level gym leaders like Sabrina? maybe Super Rod, or Ecruteak access (for roamers) would have to be a requirement for those leaders.
 - **consider pokegear cards in prereqs logic**. this is primarily motivated by wanting to randomize the kanto expansion card, which allows the player to wake the snorlax and progress to pewter from